 A foodie's paradise

 Birch Tree Barn is ideally located for those interested in visiting the pubs and restaurants that have put this region of the country on the food map.
-There are four notably superb eateries within 20 miles and many others for you to discover.
-These include two Michelin starred restaurants, The Walnut Tree is 7 miles away and The Crown at Whitebrook, 18 miles.
+There are three notably superb eateries within 20 miles and many others for you to discover.
+These include a Michelin starred restaurant, The Walnut Tree, 7 miles away.
 Birch Tree is also within easy reach of the celebrated Bell at Skenfrith, Michelin pub of the year in 2007 and recipient of 2 AA rosettes.
 Finally, The Hardwick is less than 2 miles away and would make a comfortable summer's evening walk and is another multi-award winning gastropub.
 Run by Stephen Terry the Michelin starred restauranteur, the Hardwick won Welsh Restaurant of the year in 2008 and its fantastic reputation continues today.